 Does The Song of Achilles have a sad ending?

 The novel ends sadly, to an extent.
-To those familiar with eh mythology story of Achilles’ life, the ending should not come as a surprise.
-But, Miller does add more details, including Achilles and Patroclus reuniting in the afterlife.
+To those familiar with the mythology story of Achilles’ life, the ending should not come as a surprise.
+But Miller does add more details, including Achilles and Patroclus reuniting in the afterlife.
+But before Patroclus and Achilles meet in the afterlife, there is a moment where Patroclus is not given a proper burial which means he is stuck between life and death, watching the story’s events unfold.
+This is because of Achilles mothers disapproval since she thought it was seen as a threat to Achilles’ destiny as a great warrior and hero.

 Why is The Song of Achilles so good?